Heat Pumps and Electricians: What You Need to Know

 Heat pump installations involve close coordination between the heat pump installer and the electrician.
 The electrical work often needs to be completed before the heat pump can be commissioned.
 Clear communication and scheduling between trades is essential.

-The heat pump transition is not a short-term trend — it is a structural shift in how the UK heats its homes.
+The heat pump transition is not a short-term trend — it is a structural shift driven by the UK's net zero commitments in how the UK heats its homes.
 Gas currently provides heating for approximately 85 per cent of UK homes.
 Transitioning these to heat pumps will take decades and require a sustained, large-scale workforce.

 Related Course